nukepowermaiden2025/Bamazon/README.md

 ## Deployment

-Future iterations will allow for deployment to live stream.
+Future iterations will allow for deployment and will include a web-based user interface.

 ## Built With